 (e) Labeling of Repackaged Marijuana.
-Prior to Repackaged Marijuana being sold, the Retailer shall place a legible, firmly Affixed label on which the wording is no less than $\frac{1}{4}$ inch in size on each container of Marijuana that it prepares for retail sale, a.
-The name and registration number of the Cultivator that produced the Marijuana;
+Prior to Repackaged Marijuana being sold, the Retailer shall place a legible, firmly Affixed label on which the wording is no less than $\frac{1}{16}$ inch in size on each container of Marijuana that it prepares for retail sale, a.
+The name and registration number of the Cultivator that produced the Marijuana;b.
+Business or trade name of licensee that packaged the product, if different from the Cultivator;